- Budj Bim Cultural Landscape

 Programs are tailored to suit your year group, class or group, and combine curriculum relevant content including;

 - Geography / Geology

-Each program is escorted by a Gunditjmara cultural guide, and covers the rich Aboriginal heritage of the area and the Gunditjmara people's interaction with this very special place.
+Each program is escorted by a Gunditjmara guide and covers the rich Aboriginal heritage of the area and the Gunditjmara's interaction with this very special place.

 - 2 Hour Cultural Walk

 - Tae Rak (Lake Condah) - wetlands, lava flows, marine and bird life, eel traps.

 - Budj Bim National Park - Budj Bim volcano, Lake Surprise, lava tunnels, cave, forest